populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 - `subset_pop_subpop`, e.g. “`non_topmed_eas_jpn`”
 - `subset_pop_sex`, e.g. “`non_neuro_nfe_female`”

 To access the 'freq' array using the '`freq_index_dict`', you need to retrieve the value of your desired label combination key.
-The example below accesses the entry of the high quality genotypes of XX individuals (sex: female2) labeled as `AFR` (pop: `AFR`) in the entire callset (subset: gnomad) for gnomAD v2.1.1 genomes:
+The example below accesses the entry of the high quality genotypes of XX individuals (sex: female2) labeled as `AFR` (pop: `AFR`) in the entire callset (subset: gnomad) for OurDNA v2.1.1 genomes:

 ```
 # Load the v2.1.1 public release HT